miguelazue/insurance-cross-selling/README.md

 The evaluation metric for this competition is the area under the ROC curve (AUC).
 The best model achieved an AUC score of 0.86017

-- Neural Network version 1 using keras from Tensorflow - AUC Score:  0.86017
+- **Neural Network version 1 using keras from Tensorflow** - AUC Score:  0.86017
-- Neural Network version 2 using keras from Tensorflow - AUC Score:  0.85983
+- **Neural Network version 2 using keras from Tensorflow** - AUC Score:  0.85983
-- Random Forest using RandomForestRegressor from sklearn - AUC Score: 0.85880
+- **Random Forest using RandomForestRegressor from sklearn** - AUC Score: 0.85880
-- Logistic Regression using statsmodels library. - AUC Score: 0.84961
+- **Logistic Regression using statsmodels** - AUC Score: 0.84961
-- Decision Tree using DecisionTreeRegressor from sklearn - AUC Score: 0.85243
+- **Decision Tree using DecisionTreeRegressor from sklearn** - AUC Score: 0.85243

 ### Interpretation

-The AUC Score for the Neural Network version 1 is 0.86017.
-This means that  with this model, the probability is 86% that the individual with a positive response will have a higher score than the one with a negative response.
+The AUC score for **Neural Network Version 1** is 0.86017.
+This means that with this model, there is an 86% probability that an individual with a positive response will have a higher predicted score than an individual with a negative response.

-The ROC Curve compares the TPR (True Positive Rate) and the FPR (False Positve Rate) at different score cutoffs.
-The intention of a classification model is to have a high TPR and a low FPR.
+The ROC curve compares the True Positive Rate (TPR) and the False Positive Rate (FPR) at different score cutoffs.
+The goal of a classification model is to achieve a high TPR and a low FPR.